tanfwong/rfsoc_notes/_sources/ch5/lcs.md

   and port widening, preferably automatically inferred and implemented by Vitis HLS.

-* In order to help Vitis HLS infer opportunities for pipeling or sequential bursting and port widening, we may employ the producer-consumer model discussed in {numref}`sec:pro-con` to construct a data flow graph connecting the following sequence of
+* In order to help Vitis HLS infer opportunities for pipeline or sequential bursting and port widening, we may employ the producer-consumer model discussed in {numref}`sec:pro-con` to construct a data flow graph connecting the following sequence of